Best Baked Panko Salmon

 - Optional – Lemons and parsley for garnish.

-If you can afford wild-caught salmon, this is the ultimate.
+If you can afford wild-caught salmon, this is considered the best in terms of nutrition and sustainability.
 But if you canโt?
 I still want you to eat salmon!

 The flavor is another piece to take into consideration.
 Farmed salmon has a more mild flavor and wild-caught has a stronger salmon and fish flavor.
 Some absolutely love the wild-caught salmon flavor โ but those who are still learning to like salmon might prefer farm-raised salmon.